 In the community, our local volunteers are doing their share to put together fantastic events including the upcoming Scarborough Green Fair.
 We are fortunate again this year that the fair is host to Seedy Saturday.
 Join us on March 28th from 11:00 a.m. – 4 p.m. at Blessed Cardinal Newman High School for this terrific day.

 Also, there are some great events at our local Scarborough Civic Centre.

 Cultural Hotspot East Legacy Connects is being hosted on March 12th, from 1 p.m. – 3 p.m. in Committee Room 1.
 Throughout March, there is also a free concert series every Sunday from 2 p.m. until 4 p.m.: March 1st, George Lake Big Band; March 8th, Thornhill Swing Band; March 15th, Bob Cary Orchestra; March 22nd, Eddie Graf Orchestra and March 29th, Mike Danton Band.

 To those of you who have met with me at the Civic Centre over the past months, thank you.
 I look forward to our local Community Drop-in dates resuming on April 10th.

 Feel free to contact my office to set up a time to meet with me at either Birchmount Community Centre or at Scarborough Village Recreation Centre.

 Happy St. Paddy’s Day!
 It’s always great to celebrate any occasion locally.
 As per tradition, I’ll be out and about on St. Patrick’s Day enjoying festivities with residents in the area.

-If you have any concerns that you believe should be addressed, please do not hesitate in contacting my office.
+If there are local concerns that you believe should be looked into, please do not hesitate in contacting my office.
 My staff and I are here to assist: email@example.com or 416-392-4052.